 Completing the “All About Me” sheet for your child will outline their likes so that the educators can plan similar activities for their first day to help with the transition.

-We encourage the children to interact and feel connected to the physical environment around them so we ask you to not bring additional toys or entertainment items such as CDs, DVDs.
-We have plenty of wonderful resources to play with in each room and lots of resources for outdoor play.
+We encourage the children to interact and feel connected to the physical environment around them so we ask you to not bring additional toys or entertainment items.
+We have plenty of wonderful resources to play within each room and lots of resources for outdoor play.
 Each day is also packed with well-planned activities run by our educators so there is no need for additional entertainment items.